 Corrieshalloch Falls are a wonder to witness and should be seen by everyone travelling to and from Ullapool.
 A short walk from the car park takes you to one of the most stunning gorges in the world that was carved out over millions of years.

-The museum hold much of Loch Brooms past - both distant and more recent.
-Many visitors with Scottish ancestory have discovered family backgrounds in some of the parish records held there.
+The museum holds much of Lochbroom's past - both distant and more recent.
+Many visitors with Scottish ancestry have discovered family backgrounds in some of the parish records held there.
 Some have even found relatives still living in the area.